Heart attack. Stroke. Cancer.

-The last thing you want to think about when dealing with an illness is money but, unfortunately, it can quickly move up the list of concerns.
+The last thing you want to think about when dealing with an illness is money but, unfortunately, it can quickly move up the list of concerns because a long-term illness can significantly impact personal finances.

 What is considered a critical illness?

-Each policy is different, however, so be sure to know the details of what’s covered in the one you choose.
+However, each policy is different, so be sure to know the details of what’s covered in the one you choose.

-Even a comprehensive medical plan can still leave gaps and a serious illness can create expenses that increase rapidly.
+Even a comprehensive medical plan can still leave gaps in coverage and a serious illness can create expenses that increase rapidly.

 Why critical illness insurance?